KDE/documentation-docs-krita-org/user_manual/soft_proofing.rst

                 In KWin 6.5.x and later, :guilabel:`Absolute Colorimetric` will behave as if :guilabel:`Absolute Intent Chromatic Adaptation` is **always Enabled**.
 Given that you **keep the checkbox set**, the feature will work correctly and will let you preview contrast degradations, but you will not be able to get advanced effects of disabling color adaptation to the display space.

-                This is a problem of the Wayland protocol specification, the fix is `dicussed here <https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/439>`_.
+                This is a problem of the Wayland protocol specification, the fix is `discussed here <https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/439>`_.

 Gamut Warning
     Set the color of :guilabel:`Out of Gamut Warnings`.